leonmeka/sortql-cli/docs/documentation.md

 ### Example 3: Archiving Files Based on Size

-You have a directory with a large number of files and want to archive files that are larger than 100MB.
-Here's how you can achieve this with **sortQL**:
+You have a directory with a large number of files and want to archive files that are larger than 100MB:

 ```sql
 -- Archive files based on size